 7. The estimated cost-effectiveness of the demand-side program and a comparison to the estimates made by the utility at the time the program was approved;

-8. The estimated net economic benefits of the demand-side program;
+8. The estimated net economic benefits and net shared benefits of the demand-side portfolio;

 9. For each program where one (1) or more customers have opted out of demand-side programs pursuant to section 393.1075.7, RSMo, a listing of the customer(s) who have opted out of participating in demand-side programs;

-10. A copy of the EM&V report for the most recent annual reporting period; and
+10. As part of its annual report, the electric utility shall file or provide a reference to the commission case that contains a copy of the EM&V report for the most recent annual reporting period; and

 11. Demonstration of relationship of the demand-side program to demand-side resources in latest filed 4 CSR 240-22 compliance filing; and

 (9) Submission of Surveillance Monitoring Reports.
-Each electric utility with an approved DSIM shall submit to staff, public counsel, and parties approved by the commission a Surveillance Monitoring Report in the form and having the content provided for by 4 CSR 240-3.163(6).
+Each electric utility with an approved DSIM shall submit to staff, public counsel, and parties approved by the commission a Surveillance Monitoring Report.Each electric utility with a DSIM shall submit as page 6 of the Surveillance Monitoring Report a quarterly progress report in a format determined by the staff, and all models and spreadsheets shall be provided as executable versions in native format with all formulas intact.
+The report shall be submitted to the Staff, Public Counsel, and parties approved by the commission.

 (A) The Surveillance Monitoring Report shall be submitted within fifteen (15) days of the electric utility’s next scheduled United States Securities and Exchange Commission (SEC) 10-Q or 10-K filing with the initial submission within fifteen (15) days of the electric utility’s next scheduled SEC 10-Q or 10-K filing following the effective date of the commission order establishing the DSIM.